Zyst/learning-react/README.md

 # Learning React
 A repository where I drop code I create as I learn React I finished the Official Facebook Tutorial and Hacking with React.
 Currently doing exercises.

+## The new Facebook React tutorial

+Facebook updated their [tutorial](https://facebook.github.io/react/tutorial/tutorial.html) recently!
+Giving it a go for fun.

 ## Stocks App

 I made an app that gets stocks values and then realized that the API never actually changes in real time, so it was always going to be a linear graph so I got depressed and deleted it.
 However, it looks very pretty so I might as well upload the screenshot.